BiDAlab/IFBiD/README.md

 **• Train:** 30K models belonging to three classes of bias, with 10K models per class.
 Models were trained with the [DiveFace](https://github.com/BiDAlab/DiveFace) database of face images.
 Bias was introduced by unbalancing each ethnic group during training: asian, African/Indian, and Caucasian.

 **• Test:** 6K models belonging to three classes of bias.
-Models were trained using face images from [DiveFace], and bias was introduced by unbalancing each ethnic group
+Models were trained using face images from [DiveFace](https://github.com/BiDAlab/DiveFace), and bias was introduced by unbalancing each ethnic group.

 The face images for Train and for Test belong to independent sets.